Dr Felix Ng

 Profile

-Felix grew up in Hong Kong and attended middle school in the UK.
-After graduating in Engineering Science at the University of Oxford in 1994, he moved to the Mathematical Institute there to study the doctoral degree, completing his DPhil thesis on mathematical glaciology in 1998.
+Felix graduated from Engineering Science at the University of Oxford in 1994.
+Changing field to applied mathematics afterwards, he moved to the Mathematical Institute at Oxford to conduct doctoral research, gaining his DPhil in mathematical glaciology in 1998.

 Felix then held a Junior Research Fellowship at St. John's College, University of Oxford from 1998 to 2002.
-He spent 2001 visiting the University of Washington, Seattle, as Royal-Society/Fulbright postdoctoral fellow.
+He spent 2001 visiting the University of Washington in Seattle as Royal-Society – Fulbright Research Fellow.
+There, he developed strong interests in Antarctic glaciology, a subject which he continues to research today.

-From 2003 to 2005, Felix was the Leavitt Research Fellow in Geosciences at the Massachusetts Institute of Technology.
+From 2003 to 2005, Felix was Leavitt Research Fellow in Geosciences at MIT.
+At one of his projects there, he worked with Maria Zuber to study the polar caps on Mars.

-In 2017, Felix visited the University of Otago in Dunedin, New Zealand as William Evans Visiting Fellow to collaborate with glaciologists there.
+In 2017, Felix visited the University of Otago, New Zealand as William Evans Visiting Fellow to collaborate with glaciologists and ice physicists there.

-He was awarded the Leverhulme Trust Research Fellowship for the 2017-18 academic year.
+He was awarded the Leverhulme Trust Research Fellowship in the 2017-18 academic year to conduct research on the tributarisation of ice-stream networks.

-He was the winner of the 2021 Croucher Science Image Awards.
-For this competition, he submitted a stunning image created from his research findings on Antarctic ice streams.
+Felix won the 2021 Croucher Science Image Awards with a stunning image created from his research findings on Antarctic ice streams (see this newspiece).
+The Croucher Foundation has since produced an animated version of the image.

 Research interests

-I am interested in supervising PhD students who wish to research the cryosphere by combining mathematical modelling and observational data.
+I am interested in supervising PhD students who wish to study the cryosphere by combining mathematical modelling and observational data.

-My past PhD students include: Adam Hepburn (Durham Uni.), Jonny Kingslake (Columbia Uni.), Becky Coles, Iestyn Barr (MMU).
+My past PhD students include Dr. Adam Hepburn (Vice Chancellor Research Fellow, Aberystwyth Univ.), Dr. Jonny Kingslake (Associate Professor, Columbia Univ.), Becky Coles, Dr. Iestyn Barr (Reader, Manchester Metropolitan Univ.).

 Publications